ch0pex/PasswordManager/README.md

 # PasswordManager
-Password manager I did this year for cryptography class
+Password manager I did in Python this year for cryptography class